Parsimonious Mixed Models: Iterative reduction of model complexity

-\paragraph{Extending the reduced LMM with correlation parameters.} Having arrived at an identified reduced {\sc lmm}, we expand the {\sc lmm} and check whether there are significant correlation parameters.\footnote{There is a slight risk that we removed a variance component that would have been significant with correlation parameters in the {\sc lmm}, but we found no evidence for this in additional analyses.} This model is also supported by the data: There is no evidence of degeneration.
+Having arrived at an identified reduced LMM, we expand the LMM and check whether there are significant correlation parameters.\footnote{There is a slight risk that we removed a variance component that would have been significant with correlation parameters in the LMM, but we found no evidence for this in additional analyses.} This model is also supported by the data: There is no evidence of degeneration.
 Moreover, the model fits significantly better than the zero-correlation parameter model; $\chi_{15}^{2} = 50, p < .01$.
-Thus, we would consider this {\sc lmm} as an acceptable model.
-The results are documented in Figures~\ref{fig:fixefkkl} and \ref{fig:varcompkkl}.
+Thus, we would consider this LMM as an acceptable model.
+The results are documented in Figures \ref{fig:fixefkkl} and \ref{fig:varcompkkl}.